A Voice SLP’s Dream: Stories from the OR

 When individuals experience poor glottic closure, it can be from a number of things such as paralysis, disuse atrophy, or presbylaryngus to name a few.
 This causes the patient to be hoarse, breathy, and soft in volume.
 A procedure to medialize the vocal folds actually helps them touch during phonation (sound production) and improve overall function.
 Many times they need voice rehabilitation to help them learn to work with their new and improved hardware.

-Here are some photographs (permission obtained from patient and physician) that show the steps to a bilateral TVF medialization laryngoplasty.
+Here are some photographs (permission obtained from patient and physician, but kept private to protect identity) that show the steps to a bilateral TVF medialization laryngoplasty.
 I hope you enjoy learning about this procedure just as I did while I was there.

 Search